Thinking about switching from Userlytics to another user testing tool? We compared 9 alternatives to Userlytics offering easy and fast user testing.

 Pros of Userbrain compared to Userlytics

-Userbrain offers a similar feature set as the Userlytics user test software.
-You’ve got:
+Userbrain offers a similar feature set as the Userlytics user test software, but with added perks, such as:

 - No long-term contracts – There is a custom pay-as-you-go option that allows you to pay only when you have something to test; monthly subscriptions can be canceled anytime.

-- Fast results – You’ll receive your first results within only a few hours.
+- Fast results – You’ll receive user test results within hours.

 - Unlimited team members – no matter how big your team, you can invite them all to Userbrain and assign roles.